Zisrf/Programming/4sem/1lab/README.md

 ## Laboratory work No. 1 "Banks (remake)"
-#### The purpose of the work is to rewrite one of previous works with Java
+#### The purpose of the work is to rewrite one of the previous works using Java